lansea/nabe/README.markdown

            markdown: '...' }
         ]

+#### tests

-It even has some basic tests to make sure it's working properly and you can run them if you want.
-You must have api-easy installed to run the tests.
+There's a basic tests suite to make sure it's working properly, you can run them if you want.
+You must have [vows](http://vowsjs.org/) and [api-easy](http://indexzero.github.com/api-easy/) installed to run the tests.
 Just run `npm install api-easy` if that's not the case.

-Then run `vows tests/*.js --spec` to run the simple test suite that quickly validates different json response from the server (must be started).
+Run `vows tests/*.js --spec` to run the simple test suite that quickly validates different json response from the server (must be started).

 ## deployment